 I’ve seen many people ask a question like “should I use Agile or Waterfall for a project?
 That excludes the possibility that there is a hybrid approach that provides the benefits of both approaches.
 The Managed Agile Development Framework is an example of a hybrid approach that is very easy to implement

-A few years ago, I was responsible for managing a large government project.
+Some years ago, I was responsible for managing a large government project.

 - The project required meeting some defined cost and schedule milestones